-The warrants will have an exercise price not less than % of the public offering price of the Class A Units, will be immediately exercisable and will expire on the fifth anniversary of the date of issuance.
+The warrants will have an exercise price not less than 125% of the public offering price of the Class A Units, will be immediately exercisable and will expire on the fifth anniversary of the date of issuance.
 This prospectus also relates to the offering of shares of common stock issuable upon exercise of the warrants.
+The warrants may contain, subject to the consent of certain security holders of the Company, a one-year full ratchet price protection feature to adjust the exercise price if certain securities are issued at a lower price per share, subject to a floor price, with standard exempt issuances ("Price Protection").
+In the event the warrants contain Price Protection, then the Company may be required to offer similar Price Protection to existing warrant holders.